dsalisbury1141/dsalisbury1141/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on... <h3> Updating my career ready status</h3>
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... <h3> Diving deeper into coding, learning never STOPS! </h3>
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... <h3> Any beginner coding project </h3>
-- 💬 Ask me about ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... <h3> Creativity is the seed that continues to grow as you code</h3>

 <!DOCTYPE html>
 <html lang="en-us">